-We all think we know everything there is to know about social iStock_000022436179Smallmedia after all, most of us spend some time either on facebook, twitter, instagram or a combination of some or more of the social networks.
+We all think we know everything there is to know about social media after all, most of us spend some time either on facebook, twitter, instagram or a combination of some or more of the social networks.

 Many parents are concerned about social media and teenagers, how to manage what their teens are doing when they are on social media.